exerpteam/vue-pdf-signer/README.md

 ## Features

+- **Multi-Document Management:** Displays a list of PDF documents and allows the user to switch between them.
+- **Per-Document Signature Capture:** Each document gets its own unique, user-drawn signature.
 - **PDF Loading & Rendering:** Renders multi-page PDFs provided as a base64 encoded string using `pdf.js`.
-- **Signature Capture:** Provides a responsive, touch-friendly modal for drawing a signature.
 - **Vector-Based Signature Placement:** Overlays the captured signature onto one or more predefined locations.
 The signature is embedded as a true vector graphic using `pdf-lib`, ensuring crisp quality at any zoom level.
 - **Pan & Zoom:** Supports interactive panning and zooming of the PDF document via mouse, trackpad, and touch gestures (e.g., pinch-to-zoom).
-- **Simple API:** Accepts a single `document` prop, making integration straightforward.
+- **Simple API:** Accepts a single `documents` prop, making integration straightforward.
 - **Customizable UI:** All user-facing text can be customized via a `translations` prop.
 - **Responsive & Touch-Friendly:** Designed for a seamless experience on both desktop and mobile browsers.